How To Create a Travel Rewards Credit Card Strategy for Families How To Create a Travel Rewards Credit Card Strategy for Families

 $200 hotel credit offered with The Platinum Card® from American Express applies to prepaid Fine Hotels + Resorts® or The Hotel Collection bookings made via Amex Travel.
 The Hotel Collection requires a minimum two-night stay.

 The world of points and miles can seem daunting even if you’re just one or two travelers traveling together.
-Imagine the hurdles that families have to face when trying to figure out how to plan for family travel that involves four or more people.
+Imagine the hurdles families face when trying to figure out how to plan for family travel involving four or more people!

-Thankfully, with proper planning and taking advantage of things like pooling points, families can enjoy the benefits of travel with points and miles too.
+Thankfully, with proper planning and by taking advantage of things like pooling points, families can enjoy the benefits of travel with points and miles, too.
 Here’s how to create a travel rewards credit card strategy for families.

 Overview of Travel Rewards Credit Card Strategy for Families

-Due to simple mathematics, families need a lot more points than a solo traveler to make the same trip happen.
-While it's great that you can redeem 75,000 American Airlines AAdvantage miles to fly in Qatar Airways Qsuite from the U.S. to South Africa, a family of four would need 300,000 miles.
+Due to simple mathematics, families need a lot more points than solo travelers to make the same trip happen.
+While it's great that you can redeem 75,000 American Airlines AAdvantage® miles to fly in Qatar Airways Qsuite from the U.S. to South Africa, a family of four would need 300,000 miles for that same trip.
 And that's just one way.

 silhouette of a family moving through an airport to go to their flight